![]() |

 Einstein coined this phrase, which refers to an illogical time loop.
 For example, if you went back in time and killed your grandfather before your father was born, then you and your father never would have been born.
 However, if you didn’t exist when time reached the present, how would you go back in time to kill your grandfather?
 These sort of illogical loops are impossible to avoid in sci-fi writing.

-Discuss what illogical loops could exist in The Comic Book Kid due to time travel paradoxes.
+Class Activity: Discuss what illogical loops could exist in The Comic Book Kid due to time travel paradoxes.

 Possible Responsess: